riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 Tag_RISCV_strict_align records the N-byte stack alignment for this object.
 The default value is 16 for RV32I or RV64I, and 4 for RV32E.

-The smallest value will be used if object files with different Tag_RISCV_stack_align values are merged.
+It will report erros if link object files with different Tag_RISCV_stack_align values.

 #### Tag_RISCV_arch, 5, NTBS=subarch
 Tag_RISCV_arch contains a string for the target architecture taken from